WilliamZimmermann/mui-rte/README.md

 ## Material-UI v4 compatibility

-`mui-rte` version 2.x is compatible with MUI (v5) only.
-You can still use version [1.x](https://github.com/niuware/mui-rte/releases/tag/1.29.0) for Material-UI v4.
-Current code using `mui-rte` version 1.x should be compatible with version 2.x, the only breaking change is that it requires to be wrapped on a `ThemeProvider` as shown in the examples.
+`mui-rte` version 1.x is compatible with MUI (v5) only (that is based on mui-rte 2.0).
+For MUI 4, please, check the main project from niuware: [mui-rte](https://github.com/niuware/mui-rte) version 1.

 ## Examples

-Check the [examples](https://github.com/niuware/mui-rte/tree/master/examples) directory for more.
+Check the [examples](https://github.com/WilliamZimmermann/mui-text-editor/tree/master/examples) directory for more.

 ## Custom Controls